RunestoneInteractive/thinkcspy/_sources/Functions/Functionscancallotherfunctions.rst

             t.forward(h)
             t.left(90)

-The parameter names are deliberately chosen as single letters to ensure they're not misunderstood.
+The parameter names are chosen as single letters for conciseness.
-In real programs, once you've had more experience, we will insist on better variable names than this.
+In real programs, we will insist on better variable names than this.
 The point is that the program doesn't "understand" that you're drawing a rectangle or that the parameters represent the width and the height.
 Concepts like rectangle, width, and height are meaningful for humans.
 They are not concepts that the program or the computer understands.